teasmade/botpress_data/README.md

 ## Custom Modules / Components

 The folder `/examples` has both custom component and module template folders with example files and readmes explaining custom module setup.

+## Docker Compose

+[These examples]:https://github.com/botpress/botpress/tree/master/examples/docker-compose of a Docker Compose installation work fine for running a Botpress install, alongside a Postgres instance plus self-hosted language / nlp servers.

+However, a Docker install (can?) leads to local data on the host (e.g. Bot config json and js files) being created by root inside the container volume, so permissions don't allow editing of this data from the host side (i.e. using a full instance of VSCode.

 ## Test Webchat Setup